 With everyone getting into the streaming on-demand market for cable alternatives, it was only a matter of time before other telecom corporations realized they could give it a shot.
 Last year, AT&T launched WatchTV, a streaming video service with access to multiple cable channels live, on demand, as well as movie options.

-Also promoted as part of their wireless plan, with WatchTV free for AT&T customers, it is now available as a stand-alone service to anyone who wants to subscribe.
 The price point is designed to be more affordable than competitors, coming in at $15 per month for non-phone subscribers, as well as a cheaper option than the company’s full-service DirectTV Now.

 The Channels and Shows on AT&T’s Watch TV